regan-sarwas/npmap.js/README.md

 ## Hosted Version

 NPMap.js is hosted on the National Park Service's content delivery network.
 Feel free to load the library directly from there.
-You can access hosted versions at http://www.nps.gov/npmap/npmap.js/major.minor.patch/.
-You should replace "major.minor.patch" with the number of the version you want to access.
+You can access hosted versions at http://www.nps.gov/npmap/npmap.js/major.minor.patch/npmap-bootstrap.min.js.
+You should replace "major.minor.patch" with the number of the version you want to access (e.g. 2.0.0).

-You can pull in a recent copy of the `master` branch from http://www.nps.gov/npmap/npmap.js/latest/.
+You can pull in a recent copy of the `master` branch from http://www.nps.gov/npmap/npmap.js/latest/npmap-bootstrap.min.js.
 This should not, however, be used in production maps, as this branch is under active development and may be unstable at times.

 ## Building